-Students may take up to 27 credits toward their J.D. degree through courses that are designated "distance education courses."
+Students may take up to 27 credits under the 83 credit requirement (28 under the 86 credit requirement) toward their J.D. degree through courses that are designated "distance education courses."
 Students may take up to 10 of those credits during the first one-third of their program of legal education.
 A distance education course is one in which students are separated from the faculty member or each other for more than one-third of the instruction and the instruction involves the use of technology to support regular and substantive interaction among students and between the students and the faculty member, either synchronously or asynchronously.
 Source: ABA Standard 306.